-Using a lint roller to clean your mat is another option.
+Using a lint roller to clean your mat is another option, the sticky kind.
 This method can work great if you have a lot of loose debris that you want to remove, especially if you’ve been cutting fabric or felt.
 Using this method to clean your Cricut fabric mat might work best.

 This method won’t really remove dirt and grease, so if you want a deeper clean, use one of the other methods.

 - EASY PEEL OFF: Thanks to Metkix Lint Rollers extra sticky design and easily removable sheet, you will save time and energy in both cleaning your furniture and clothes and...

 - UPGRADED DURABLE HANDLES: We gave ear to your opinion and upgraded our handle in both number and quality, making it more effective than other lint rollers.
 With two...

 - EXTRA STICKY: Our pet hair lint remover for furniture will leave no lint, dust, cat hair, dog hair remover or any pet hair behind thanks to its improved extra sticky...